b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 If you are pressed for time just remember these 3 core principles and practice them in any new code you write.

-### Optional 4th rule.
+### Optional 4th and 5th rules.
-- Upgrade notices and warnings to catchable errors. (in dev env).
+- Upgrade notices and warnings to catchable errors. (in dev env, production won't need this).
+- Register a shutdown function (many would disagree the need for this).
   We will cover this much further down in...

 # The long version.